Nexus-Yang/SF-UBM_master/README.md

-# SF-UBM_master: Federated User Behavior Modeling for LLM Recommendation
+# SF-UBM_master: Federated User Behavior Modeling for Privacy-Preserving LLM Recommendation

 Note: The code will be made publicly available upon the paper's acceptance.
 Thank you for your interest!